MouseBiteLabs/Game-Boy-DMG-Color/DMGC-IPS-01/README.md

 ![image](https://user-images.githubusercontent.com/97127539/198910151-42c03aed-8008-4fe5-9ae2-14c5da2cadfb.png)

 ## Button LEDs and ATTINY85
 One popular feature for Game Boy mods are backlit buttons.
 On the front PCB I included spaces for eight WS2812B-2020 RGB LEDs.
 These are controlled via an ATTINY85 with the Adafruit NeoPixel library.
 You can program the ATTINY in any number of ways, but I added pads for <a href="https://www.mouser.com/ProductDetail/200-TSM10601TSH">kinked header pins</a> to hopefully make it a bit easier.
+You may want to tape off these pins with kapton tape, but they should not interfere with any component on the CPU board when assembled if installed correctly.

 ![image](https://user-images.githubusercontent.com/97127539/196017477-729896fd-b926-4b42-8206-e60e46865483.png)